olefriis/simplepvr/README.md

 you can force a channel scan by deleting channels.txt and restarting the system.

-The recordings are placed in the "recordings/" folder, named after the show ("Borgias" and "Sports news" in the example above).
-Inside this folder are two files:
+The recordings are placed in the "recordings/" folder, named after the show ("Borgias" and "Sports news" in the example above), and then inside numbered directories.
+Inside these folders are two files:

 * stream.ts: The actual stream.
 Let VLC or another media player show these for you.
 * hdhomerun_save.log: The output from the actual recording command.